HugCls/GHRM/README.md

 # GHRM

-2024-06-20: "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment." - Ralph Waldo Emerson
+2024-06-21: "Work is always an antidote to depression." - Eleanor Roosevelt